MargotCh/spCellEval/README.md

 Datasets and parameter settings can be found in manuscript supplement.

+For installation, and method specific details like runtime, please refer to each method's documentation.

 ### Evaluation Scripts
 The notebooks in  `src/metrics_scripts`. `...` needs to be run first to get ... and `...` processes all metrics.